 Locate system controllers as near as possible to controlled equipment.

 Provide local digital display for all controllers except for single zone mechanical systems and/or terminal units.
+External displays that are not integral to the controller shall be mounted inside control enclosure and shall be submitted to Caltech BMS Controls Shop for approval prior to implementation.

 NAMEPLATES AND WIRE TAGS